 In 1999, Fr.
-Vasili Bitere was assigned to Holy Transfiguration as a full-time priest and six months later was able to secure pledges and raise a down payment to purchase a church building of its own.
-Within three months of this purchase, the Sanctuary was redone entirely by parish labor and its priest and presbytera’s tireless efforts.
-Beautiful Byzantine-style iconography was written in English, Greek and Romanian characters by Aurel Onut, a Romanian iconographer.
+Vasile Bitere was assigned to Holy Transfiguration as a full-time priest and six months later was able to secure pledges and raise a down payment to purchase a church building.
+Within three months of this purchase, the Temple was redone entirely by parish labor and its priest and presbytera’s tireless efforts.
+Beautiful Byzantine-style iconography was created in English, Greek and Romanian characters by Aurel Onut, a Romanian iconographer.

-His Eminence Metropolitan Alexios formally blessed the Sanctuary in March 1999.
-Approximately 80 people attended the ceremony including local Bealwood Community leaders and area church members, many of whom had not previously heard of Orthodox Christianity.
+His Eminence Metropolitan Alexios formally blessed the Temple in March 1999.
+Approximately 80 people attended the ceremony including local Beallwood Community leaders and area church members, many of whom had not previously heard of Orthodox Christianity.

 Unique to the parish is its close proximity to Fort Benning.
 The parish encourages the soldiers stationed there to attend services at Holy Transfiguration Orthodox Church.
 It is also active with neighborhood civic and church organizations.

 While the church falls under the auspices of the Greek Orthodox Metropolis of Atlanta, it was originally conceived and continues to be truly pan-Orthodox in nature – a church for all nations.
 Cultural, educational, and socio-economical diversity remain one of the great strengths of our parish community.
 All services are in English, drawing from ancient roots in response to contemporary issues.
 Our community is composed of long-term residents of the Chattahoochee Valley, work-related newcomers, military personnel, college students, and other visitors.